mjmaher987/Artificial-Intelligence/README.md

 ## Local Search
 ### What is it?
-In local search, you begin with a solution and try to make it better by making small changes.
+In local search, we begin with a solution and try to make it better by making small changes.
 It's like trying to find a better route to visit cities one by one in the Traveling Salesman Problem by re-arranging them slightly.
-You keep doing this until you can't make it any better.
+We keep doing this until you can't make it any better.
 It's a way to find a good solution, even if it's not necessarily the best one.

 ### What did I implement?
 As you can see in the picture, we have some cities in beginning and want to travel between them, reaching all cities and get back to the first city again.

 ![image](https://github.com/mjmaher987/Artificial-Intelligence/assets/77095635/0bc4e5ba-025f-4256-b3b0-40c30321b5af)

 I have implemented 3 different algorithms to do that:
 #### Hill Climbing
 ![image](https://github.com/mjmaher987/Artificial-Intelligence/assets/77095635/72349f06-8b55-40f9-bd4a-e29f927b66d0)